Oddly-Good-Studio/LLM-emotion-color-parser/README.md

 Running this script with a sentence / secret:

-`python src/claude_instructor_test/__init__.py "I believe I can communicate with plants and I have a secret garden where I talk to rare species to help them grow."`
+`python src/claude_instructor_test/__init__.py --secret "I like dancing in the dark" --output-file ~/workspace/emotions.json`

-will produce a JSON file `emotions.json` with the following structure:
+will produce a JSON file at `~/workspace/emotions.json` with the following structure:

 ```.json
 {